 More than 4.4 million Australians – one in five – live with a disability.
 Almost half (44.5%) are over the age of 65.

-Right now, people over 65 living with a disability are funded through the My Aged Care Scheme not NDIS.
+Right now, people who sustain their disability after the age of 65 are funded through the My Aged Care Scheme not NDIS.
 It means a person with a Spinal Cord Injury receives $52,000 a year instead of $165,600.

 Why do older Australians with a disability not matter?